Click here for a downloadable flyer with all the information you need for starting BSc Professional Nursing in 2021-22.

 To apply for one of our undergraduate courses you must complete the following steps:

 If you wish to make an application for admission to any of our full-time undergraduate courses then you must use the Universities and Colleges Admissions Service (UCAS).
 Full information can be obtained from the UCAS website at www.ucas.com.

 Click here to download our Guide to the selection process for 2020/21

 2: The Selection Process

 We use a selection process which is specifically designed to identify candidates who possess the attributes and skills needed to become a successful nurse or midwife.
-First, we read every candidate's UCAS personal statement and look for evidence of motivation, enthusiasm, commitment and drive.
-Then we invite the top candidates for interview.
-We use a Multi Mini Interview (MMI) format; click here for more information on interviews.
+All candidates who are academically eligible will be invited for interview; click here for more information on interviews.

 3: Access NI Check